Nosto/wiki-docs/apis/frontend/web-components/README.md

 * Identify the product card snippet in the product grid section
   * `card-product in Dawn`
 * Copy the card snippet usage into a new product template (e.g. `product.card.liquid` under `templates`)

+In addition to template targeting `NostoDynamicCard` supports also the targeting of sections, in case you want to expose the product card as a section instead of a custom template.

 ```markup
 {% layout none %}